frederic-perez/Cardiac-electrophysiology/glossary.md

 __pulmonary embolism__ A condition in which an embolus (blood clot, formed in a vein) breaks off and blocks a pulmonary artery which supplies blood to the lungs.
 It can result in pain, breathlessness, and sudden death.
 __pulmonary vein isolation__ _n_ Another name for pulmonary vein ablation, a surgical procedure to treat atrial fibrillation.
 __Purkinje fibers__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Purkinje_fibers)
+__R-R interval__ The time elapsing between two consecutive R waves in the electrocardiogram.
 __Seldinger technique__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Seldinger_technique) A medical procedure to obtain safe access to blood vessels and other hollow organs.
 __septum__ _n_ A thin wall or membrane that separates two parts, structures, or individual organisms.
 The chambers of the heart are separated by septa.
 __sham procedure__ _n_